 As he begins to approach his destination a strange man who calls himself Vanitas and a doctor — who coincidentally is in possesion of such book — invades the airship to "cure" a vampire that has lost its sense of self.
 With this and some other things, we can say that VnC starts out as a typical average shounen fantasy/adventure series, a myth is established, back stories are being constructed, and characters are introduced with a bit of mistery around them.
 BUT, already on the first chapter we receive what seems to be a big "spoiler" of the end — explicit on the first above quote, already left us wondering about the path that leads to that end.
 From what I've learned from MochiJun previous works, then I should know it's going to be one very twisted story with things most certainly aren't going as expected, obviously there's no way it's that simple.
 I have to say, vampire is not a genre that I like, but already on the first chapters we see how this vampire story should have an unique storytelling, blending steampunk (sci-fi) and fantasy elements with vampires.

 And we have 'Charlatan', which seems to be one of the driving forces of this story.
 'Charlatan' is a very mysterious entity which can invade the subconscious of vampires, distort their true names and claim possession of a vampire's subconscious.
-'Charlatan' can also physically manifest and influence their physical realm.
-And appears to exists in various forms.
+'Charlatan' can also physically manifest and influence their physical realm and appears to exists in various forms.
+'Charlatan' is hinted to be in fact female, a detail that has been especially hinted through "they're" dainty appearance, feminine lips and long hair.

 + Historical/Literary References